Extending and improving conical bicombings: Constructing new conical bicombings from old ones

-\begin{Expl} Let \((\sigma^{(n)})_{n\geq 1}\) be the sequence of conical bicombings as in the proof of Theorem \ref{thm:consi}.
-If \((\sigma^{(n)})_{n\geq 1}\) converges, then it is immediate that the limit is a consistent conical bicombing on \(X\).
-Straightforward estimates show that thus, it remains open if the sequence \((\sigma^{(n)})_{n\geq 1}\) is convergent. \end{Expl}
+\begin{Expl} Let \((\sigma^{(n)})\) be the sequence of conical bicombings as in the proof of Theorem \ref{thm:consi}.
+If \((\sigma^{(n)})\) converges, then it is immediate that the limit is a consistent conical bicombing on \(X\).
+Unfortunately, standard estimates only show that We do not know if the sequence \((\sigma^{(n)})\) is convergent. \end{Expl}